How Does Cryptocurrency Work? (for Beginners)

 • Unlike bank credit, which represents a centrally controlled and issued fiat currency (like the US dollar), cryptocurrency is decentralized and thus not centrally controlled.

-• Instead of a central powering controlling cryptocurrency, an algorithm and users themselves control cryptocurrency.
-The algorithm dictates how transactions work and how new coins are created, users create peer-to-peer transactions using software called wallets.
+• Instead of a central power controlling cryptocurrency, an algorithm and users themselves control cryptocurrency.
+The algorithm dictates how transactions work and how new coins are created; users create peer-to-peer transactions using software called wallets.
 Transactions are recorded on a public digital ledger.

 • Those who confirm transactions by breaking cryptographic codes are called miners.
 Mining is a process that creates new coins.

 • Of course, you don’t need to know any of that.
-All you need to do is set up a Coinbase account and use that to buy and sell Bitcoin, Bitcoin Cash, Ether, or Litecoin and to send and receive cryptocurrency.
+All you need to do is set up a Coinbase account and use that to buy and sell Bitcoin, Bitcoin Cash, or Ether and to send and receive cryptocurrency.
 Just remember to pay your taxes.

-TIP: If you find yourself interested in cryptocurrency, check out an exchange like Coinbase Pro and learn how to trade one cryptocurrency for another.
-Coinbase Pro is a Coinbase product.
+TIP: If you find yourself interested in cryptocurrency, check out an exchange like Coinbase and learn how to trade one cryptocurrency for another.

 Author: Thomas DeMichele